aramirezreyes/aramirezreyes.github.io/index.md

 @@col-12,col-lg-8

 \begin{biography}{}
- I’m a PhD Candidate in the Atmospheric Sciences program at UC Davis, at [Dr Da Yang’s Climate group](https://www.yang-climate-group.org/).
-Among other things I am interested in tropical cyclones (my current research focus), supercomputing, open science and open software.
-I am working towards understanding the essential elements in the genesis of tropical cyclones.
-My PhD Studies are mainly funded by the People of México through a CONACYT – UCMexus fellowship.
+I am interested in tropical cyclones (and other hydro-meteorological phenomena), supercomputing, open science and open software.
+I am interested in the processes that create tropical cyclones, how they are changing with climate, and how they interact with society to create risk.

 \end{biography}